FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 termed in *P. marinus* (FtsH1-FtsH2)~3~, a membrane-bound metalloprotease [@chibaMembraneProteinDegradation2002; @boehmSubunitOrganizationSynechocystis2012; @sacharzSubCellularLocation2015].

-*Prochlorococcus marinus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis sp.* PCC6803, and with presumably parallel functions (Table \@ref(tab:FtsHTable)).
+*Prochlorococcus marinus* genomes encode 4 FtsH proteins [@mannInvolvementFtsHHomologue2000; @adamFtsHProteasesChloroplasts2005], henceforth referred to as FtsH1-4, homologs to the characterized FtsH isoforms of the model freshwater cyanobacterium *Synechocystis sp.* PCC6803, and with presumably parallel functions (Table <a href="#tab:FtsHTable">1</a>).
 Upon a shift to higher light, clade HLI MED4 upregulates expression of FtsH1 and FtsH2
 [@bonisteelStrainSpecificDifferences2018], homologs to the *Synechocystis* *slr*0228 and *slr*1604, implicated in PSII repair [@adamFtsHProteasesChloroplasts2005; @boehmSubunitOrganizationSynechocystis2012].
 In
 contrast, representative clade LLIV strain MIT9313 shows no induction of